infor-design/enterprise-wc/src/ids-loading-indicator/README.md

 <ids-loading-indicator progress="10" sticky percentage-visible></ids-loading-indicator>
 ```

 ## Settings and Attributes

 - `progress` *{number | undefined}* Represents the percentage completed for the indicator; if not specified, the indicator is set into indeterminate mode (e.g. no specific progress with an animation)
 - `sticky` *{boolean}* Flags the indicator as an sticky indicator type; causes
 the indicator to stick to the top of the innermost parent IdsElement and span it horizontally.
 If set, will unflag this indicator as a linear or circular indicator.
-- `linear` *{boolean}* value Flags the indicator as a linear indicator type;
-   * causes the indicator to span its parent component horizontally and
-   * be represented as a horizontal/linear bar.
-If set, removes current
-   * flag types that may be set.
+- `linear` *{boolean}* value Flags the indicator as a linear indicator type; causes the indicator to span its parent component horizontally and become a horizontal/linear bar.
+If set, removes other current flag types that may be set.
 - `percentage-visible` *{boolean}* Denotes that the percentage text should be visible (not applicable to `sticky` loading indicators).

 ## Themeable Parts